marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 `git push origin local:remote` will push the `local` branch as the `remote` branch onto the `origin` remote (where `remote` is equal to `local` by default).

 git might be [configured](http://stackoverflow.com/a/948397/626278) to shorten the command line to push changes upstream.
 However care should be taken that this configuration depends a lot on the git version being used (and you might depend on multiple versions when working with distinct servers) so as a safe rule of thumb, always invoke `git push origin local` to push the `local` branch to the `origin` remote.
-Actually pushing changes is not the action that you perform most of the time and it will keep you out of any [embarrasing mistake](https://groups.google.com/forum/#!msg/jenkinsci-dev/-myjRIPcVwU/qOAqXGaRioIJ).
+Actually pushing changes is not the action that you perform most of the time and it will keep you out of any [embarrassing mistake](https://groups.google.com/forum/#!msg/jenkinsci-dev/-myjRIPcVwU/qOAqXGaRioIJ).

 Note that if `local` is empty (i.e. `git push origin :remote`), the `remote` branch will be deleted from the `origin` remote.